kartoza/sawps/docs/src/user/manual/explore/filters.md

 ![Filter](./img/filters-1.png)

 1. **Explore:** Open the explore page by clicking on `Explore` on the navigation bar.
 2. **Filter:** Open the filter side panel by clicking on the `FILTERS` option.
-Inside the side panel, the user will find the all the filters.
-For each filter, interact with the available options or input fields to customise the users filter criteria.
-Just click on the dropdown and select the filter.
+Inside the side panel, the user will find the all of the filters.
+For each filter, a user can interact with the available options or input fields to customise their filter criteria.
+The user can click on the dropdown and select the filter.

 ## Filter side panel overview